James-Fitz/rock-paper-scissors-lizard-spock/README.md

 - Google Chrome
 - Mozilla Firefox

-No issues with responsiveness, appearance or functionality were noted while using any of theese browsers.
+No issues with responsiveness, appearance or functionality were noted while using any of the browsers above.

 </details>